onera/cwipi/training/Fortran/02_Exercise_1/exercise_1.md

 #### Set the mesh polygons connectivity

 Let us create sense in that vertices soup.
 The function **CWP_Mesh_interf_block_add** allows us to tell that in that soup vertices are connected as polygons (CWP_BLOCK_FACE_POLY).
-Then we use the function **mesh_interf_f_poly_block_set** which allows to describe the 5 polygons of our 2D mesh.
+Then we use the function **CWP_Mesh_interf_f_poly_block_set** which allows to describe the 9 polygons of our 2D mesh.
 An index array (connec_idx) of size n_elts+1 contains the information of the number of vertices per polygon.
 The first index is always 0, from there we add up the number of vertices per element.
-Here one triangle, 2 quadrangles and 2 pentagons.
+Here the mesh is composed only of squares (4 vertices).
-The connectivity between elements and vertices is an array of size connec_idx(n_elts+1) (here 21).
+The connectivity between elements and vertices is an array of size connec_idx(n_elts+1) (here 36).

 ```{code-cell}
 %%code_block -p exercise_1_code_1 -i 7